ddlitlab/ddlitlab.github.io/content/datenwelten.en.md

 breadcrumb:
   - title: 'Go to the lecture'
     url: '#ringvorlesung'
-  - title: 'Go to the tutorial'
+  - title: 'Go to the exercise'
     url: '#übung'
 lecture:
     title: 'Contents of Data Worlds'